Interactions between teaching assistants and students boost engagement in physics labs: Method

-We evaluate the effect of TA facilitation on student behavior by observing the lab.
-From an unobtrusive vantage point at the back of the lab room, observers were able to collect data on the TA behaviors listed in section \ref{intro}.
-By periodically circulating the room, observers were able to measure snapshots of student engagement in the lab.
+This study further evaluates two student factors: {\it engagement} and {\it learning}.
+We define an engaged student as one that visibly has their attention focussed on the lab activity.
+As behavioral measures are often more reliable than self-reports,\cite{macleod:1996,Roll:2008} we measure engagement through observations.
+By periodically circulating the room, observers measured snapshots of student engagement in the lab.
 As discussed in more detail in section \ref{data_col}, strategies to minimize the disturbance of the observations on the classroom were utilized.
-The TA's behaviors in the lab are taken to be the independent variable and student engagement is the dependent variable.

 The observations were completed during one lab session in a typical week in the middle of the term.
-Although observers measured behaviors and engagement in this particular lab, there is an assumption that the results can be extrapolated to the other lab sessions in the year.
-By the middle of the term, classroom norms, which include expectations for student engagement, have been firmly established by the TA's facilitation style.
-We expect the engagement levels we measure to be primarily a product of these classroom norms.
-Since the lab we observed did not differ significantly in style from the previous labs, the TA behavioral data should be representative of the TA's behaviors in the lab throughout the term.
-Therefore, the results presented here are believed to be a reliable and generalizable subset of data that would have been obtained from observing the lab for the duration of the semester.
+Finally, learning was measured by giving students a lab exam on the first and last weeks of the term.